 Test kits are purchased online from AncestryDNA®.
 Kits for Australian customers usually arrive in within 7-14 days, if not sooner.

-The DNA kit contains a saliva collection tube, a screw-on cap filled with preservative liquid, a plastic bag, return packaging box and instruction sheet.
-Each order includes one pre-paid return satchel.
+The DNA kit contains a saliva collection tube, a screw-on cap filled with preservative liquid, a plastic bag, a return-addressed reply-paid packaging box and an instruction sheet.

 Follow the instruction card to activate your kit online.
 That just means that you will be asked to register a free Ancestry account (if you don’t already have one) and enter the unique barcode from the saliva collection tube into the account.
 That process links your saliva sample to you so you can view the results online when they are ready.
-(If you forget to activate your kit before posting it back, your unique activation code is also conveniently printed on the back of the instruction card… so keep the packaging until you receive your results).
+(If you forget to activate your kit before posting it back, your unique activation code is also conveniently printed on the back of the instruction card… so keep the packaging until you have activated the kit).

-Next you just need to spit a bit of saliva into the collection tube (read and follow the instructions!), replace the funnel with the liquid-filled cap, seal it into the plastic collection bag, seal that into the little return box, then put the box into the return satchel and post it in any red Australia Post box.
-If you don’t have a return satchel, you can wrap and post the box to the address printed on the box, or purchase an Australia Post satchel (A$9.20) and post it to the address on the box.
+Next you just need to spit a bit of saliva into the collection tube (read and follow the instructions!), replace the funnel with the liquid-filled cap, seal it into the plastic collection bag, seal that into the little return box, then put the box into any red Australia Post box (if you have an older kit that includes a prepaid return-addressed Australia Post satchel, use that).

 The regular price for AncestryDNA kits varies from country to country.
 You order from the Ancestry website for the country you live in.
 Shipping costs, methods and routes vary by country.
 Follow the instructions in your particular kit.